A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 - Further reading: Fawcett, JP, et al. (1996).
 "The effect of oral vanadyl sulphate on body composition and performance in weight-training athletes".
 International Journal of Sports Nutrition, 6 (4), pp. 382-390)

 Vitamin B1 (thiamin)

-- Enhances energy production, increases aerobic capacity, improves concentration
+- It enhances energy production, increases aerobic capacity, and improves concentration.

 Vitamin B2 (riboflavin)